Indian Fowler On Medium: IVF CEO Arunabh Kumar Sexually Harassed Me, Called Dad

 — BuzzFeed India (@BuzzFeedIndia) March 13, 2017

-On day No. 21 on the job, Fowler claimed she got a call from Arunabh at 6:45 p.m., asking her to come back to the office.
-After reluctantly returning to work, Indian claimed that two of the three people who were there in the office left about five minutes after she arrived.
-Arunabh sat casually on a chair, Indian alleges, and began talking about the Red Light District of Muzaffarpur.
+After 21 days on the job, Fowler claimed she got a call from Arunabh at 6:45 p.m., asking her to come back to the office.
+After reluctantly returning to work, Fowler claimed that two of the three people who were there in the office left about five minutes after she arrived.
+Arunabh sat casually on a chair, Fowler alleges, and began talking about the Red Light District of Muzaffarpur.
 Fowler next claimed Arunabh held her hand, stunning her and causing her to run away and lock herself in the bathroom and cry until Kumar left.
-Indian wrote that it was the longest night of her life — and that the sexual harassment didn’t stop.
+She wrote that it was the longest night of her life — and that the sexual harassment didn’t stop.

 “Since then it became routine.
 Right from Pitchers to Tripling, I was molested.
 Be it in parties where Arunabh would try to lift me or would try and fall on me pretending he is drunk.
 One instance was the Ola deal.
 The Ola team was meeting him and we were taking notes.
 He walks out of the meeting with some excuse and calls me for some notes.
 I walk up.
 He says it’s time we do a quicky.
 I am stunned.
 And I told him I will go to the police.
 He says ‘Police to meri pocket me hai.’
 I walked out deciding never to come back.
 Then get a call from Legal saying that I am in a breach of contract.
 Even my Mom tells me not to fight them.”

 Fowler’s mother told her that a 24-year-old girl didn’t have the power to fight a man like Kumar with so much money.
-Arunabh called Indian’s father, she wrote, to claim Fowler was making up stories.
-Thoughts of suicide infiltrated Indian’s mind.
+Arunabh called Fowler’s father, she wrote, to claim she was making up stories.
+Thoughts of suicide infiltrated her mind.
 Arunabh acted like a pimp, Fowler writes, but “not a bad guy.”
-Instead, Indian wrote he was honest in his mannerisms.
+Instead, she wrote he was honest in his mannerisms.
 Fowler left her job last year, “jobless, mindless,” calling herself not as strong as other women.

 “Arunabh, I know that you know who I am.”

-Indian’s story is reverberating on social media, as more accusations like those below against Kumar from others appear on Twitter.
+Fowler’s story is reverberating on social media, as more accusations like those below against Kumar from others appear on Twitter.

 This is turning out to be an ugly affair. #ArunabhKumar https://t.co/g4aWv2Djos